Amy Coran, Co-Director

 We can’t wait for you to meet Raven!
 As a Licensed Clinical Social Worker, Raven joins our team with a tremendous amount of experience.
 She is a School Social Worker, and she believes in the value of relationship building and being approachable.
 Raven joins us from Wyoming and is excited to spend the summer in the Northeast.
 She grew up in New York where she also had her own camp experience, and can’t wait to share the overnight experience with her son, Archer, and partner, Noah.
 Raven is excited to be on the lake, participate in activities and watch the camp plays, she has a lot of experience in theatre and acting!
 She’s incredibly fun and her warmth is contagious!

 Rachel Niemiec, aka Nurse Rachel, spent six summers as a camper on Lake Oldham and still considers Camp Pembroke to be her favorite place on earth.
-This will be her fifth summer on staff, as a Nurse Practitioner in our health center where she can be found handing out bandaids, gatorade, and a fan favorite, ice pops!
+This will be her 6th summer on staff, as a Nurse Practitioner in our Health Center where she can be found handing out band-aids, Gatorade, and a fan favorite, ice pops!
 She is really looking forward to meeting new campers and reuniting with familiar smiling faces in just a few short months!
-Rachel’s professionial experience during the other 10 months attribute to her ability to help us support our community in a truly unique way.
-Her steadiness, level head and compassion make her a fixture in the Health Center and among the entire community!
+Rachel’s steadiness, level head and compassion make her a fixture in the Health Center and Pembroke community!

 The Pembroke staff undertakes with great care its responsibility to nurture and care for our campers.
 Each staff person works hard to serve as a role model and to make a positive impact each day.